Take a Walk on the Wild Side

 If your group is more experienced in kayaking and canoeing, you can choose the intermediate trip which will start in Tipp City and end at base camp.
 This is a five-mile adventure that takes approximately 2-3 hours and costs $25/person.

 Enjoy dinner at one of Miami County’s local restaurants.
-For more information on restaurants, contact Meghan Rodriguez, Group Sales Manager, at 800-348-8993 or via email at email@example.com.
+For more information on restaurants, contact Meghan Rodriguez at email@example.com or 1-800-348-8993.

 Add an additional day to this itinerary to enjoy over 30 miles of bike/hiking trails on the Great Miami River Recreational Trail and 15 county parks as well as almost 60 barn quilts.
 If your group is interested, information can be supplied.